 Tax at a glance

 Tax is an unavoidable fact of life – it affects every person, company and organisation.
-Everyone wants to save money on their tax bill.
-Everybody wishes someone would do the paperwork for them.
+Everyone wants to save money on their tax bill and everyone wishes someone else would do the paperwork for them.
+That's where tax professionals come in.

 People employ tax firms to:

-- …and explain what they’re doing in simple terms
+- Explain what they're doing in simple terms

 A tax role has two main parts: compliance and consultancy.